 However, that's not what the law says.
 While Nunavut's Wildlife Act says Inuit cannot use guns to hunt while they're guiding, they can carry guns for protection against bears.

+Shaw says that isn't how he understood the rules.
 The U.S. hunters also seemed to have misinterpreted national rules.

 John Clark, one of three hunters with Shaw, says his group was told they could carry guns but that the bullets had to be removed when the gun was idle.